How Much Is India Spending to Keep the Economy Going?

 Fulfilling Every Individual’s Dream to Fly

-India now has a large number of airports, across the country, evenly distributed in the metros, Tier 2 and Tier 3 cities.
-Some phenomenal statistics point to this booming industry.
+India now has many airports across the country, evenly distributed in the metros, Tier 2 and Tier 3 cities.
+It has enabled the common man’s aspirations to fly.

 Thrust to Waterways